Howell PlanetB DIN 8-22

 Unique Functional Decoupling (sm) provides maximum anti-pre-release.
 No vertical toe release; no multi-directional toe-release — to decisively mitigate pre-release.
-Lateral-heel release can be user-blocked at the top, ‘BLOCK’ (lock-out) setting.
-Pincer toes provide maximum control, even on choppy ice.
-Stainless steel inner workings enhance durable, reliable function.
+Lateral-heel release can be user-blocked at the top ‘BLOCK’ (lock-out) setting.
+Pincer toes provide maximum lateral control on choppy ice and during minor technique-errors.
+Non-corroding 303 stainless steel inner workings provide durable, reliable, long-term strength.

-Patented, super-low, 17mm stand-height allows the addition of just about any lifter while still complying with FIS stand-height regulations.
+Patented, super-low, 17mm standheight allows just about any lifter while still complying with FIS standheight regulations.
 Low stand-height reduces cumulative stress on meniscus, MCL and ACL.
-1° reverse ramp-angle privides firm tip pressure.
-0°, 2° ramp-angles are optionally-included.
-Deep-recess retractable brakes prevent boot-outs.
-Floating Mounting System plus additional 5th mounting screws for toes and heels enhances long-term anti-ski-pull-outs.